1951 Laotian parliamentary election

 Parliamentary elections were held in Laos on 18 August 1951 to elect members of the National Assembly, the lower chamber of Parliament.
 Unlike previous elections, which had been held on a non-partisan basis, this one saw political parties compete for the first time.
+The election was held while Laos was still a member state of the French Union, two years before the Franco–Lao Treaty of Amity and Association transferred the remaining French powers to the Royal Lao Government.

-The result was a victory for the National Progressive Party, which won 19 of the 39 seats.
+The result was a victory for the National Progressive Party, which won 19 of the 39 seats, one seat short of a majority of its own.
+Prince Souvanna Phouma formed a government that was invested on 21 November 1951.